EshwarNK/MyPythonFiles/README.md

 # MyPythonFiles

-This contains all the things for a beginner to learn python and makes you and expert after completing understanding this codes
+This repository contains all the things for a beginner to learn python and makes you and expert after completing understanding this codes